Admission and Registration

 Admission Policies of the School

 The Steve Hicks School of Social Work maintains two classifications of undergraduate students: pre-social work majors and social work majors.
-Pre-social work majors are usually freshmen and sophomores.
+Pre-social work majors are usually first and second year students.
 After completing the requirements below, a student may apply for admission to the professional curriculum as a social work major.
 Students who are admitted into the major complete at least three semesters of social work coursework and any other remaining degree requirements.
 Students who fulfill all degree requirements receive a Bachelor of Social Work degree.

 The professional practice of social work requires people who are above average in academic ability and performance, sufficiently emotionally mature to assume a helping role with people under stress, and committed to the ethical standards and performance demands of social work practice.
 Students are encouraged to use the advising services in the Steve Hicks School of Social Work early in their college careers in anticipation of meeting requirements for admission to the major.
-A student who is interested in seeking a social work degree must discuss his or her intentions with a social work adviser before applying for admission to the program.
+A student who is interested in seeking a social work degree must discuss their intentions with a social work advisor in an information session before applying for admission to the program.